 World’s most endangered marine mammal likely to go extinct without immediate action

-Silver Spring, Maryland (April 3, 2017) - The Association of Zoos and Aquariums (AZA) and over 100 of its members have pledged over $1 million toward the emergency rescue of the vaquita porpoise, the world’s most endangered marine mammal.
+Silver Spring, MD - The Association of Zoos and Aquariums (AZA) and over 100 of its members have pledged over $1 million toward the emergency rescue of the vaquita porpoise, the world’s most endangered marine mammal.
 AZA and its members are joining the Mexican government, which today also announced that it is pledging up to $3 million to support the VaquitaCPR emergency rescue plan.
 VaquitaCPR (Conservation, Protection, and Recovery) is an emergency action plan led by the Mexican government, with the input of an expert group of conservation scientists and marine mammal veterinarians.

 “Zoos and aquariums have a proud history of working to save species from extinction, including black-footed ferrets, the California condor, the Florida manatee and the blue iguana,” said Dan Ashe, AZA president and CEO.
 “This $1 million commitment by our members is the largest contribution other than the Mexican government.
 It's a bold and heroic statement that we will do everything we can to prevent the extinction of the vaquita.
 The next step is to join the Mexican government and the VaquitaCPR consortium to support the implementation of the rescue plan.”

 Scientists estimate the entire population of the vaquita is down to just 30 animals, only half of what it was a year earlier.
 The decline of the porpoise is due to entanglement in gill nets set during illegal fishing for a critically endangered drum fish, the totoaba, to obtain its swim bladder for markets in China.